 Second, the setting or place where Jesus chose to perform the sign was very significant.

-The sign was performed in Jerusalem, at the pool of Bethesda, at the very centre of Israel (John 5:2).
+The sign was performed in Jerusalem, at the pool of Bethesda, at the very center of Israel (John 5:2).

 This was very symbolic!

 Bethesda means “the house of mercy; for therein appeared much of the mercy of God to the sick and diseased” (Matthew Henry’s Commentary).

 John 5:2-4 – NKJV

 2 Now there is in Jerusalem by the Sheep Gate a pool, which is called in Hebrew, Bethesda, having five porches.

 3 In these lay a great multitude of sick people, blind, lame, paralyzed, waiting for the moving of the water.

 4 For an angel went down at a certain time into the pool and stirred up the water; then whoever stepped in first, after the stirring of the water, was made well of whatever disease he had.